soundpress/RulesOfNYC/docs/c13/index.rst

    (iii) "SMOKING AND ELECTRONIC CIGARETTE USE PERMITTED.
 IN ACCORDANCE WITH THE NEW YORK CITY SMOKE-FREE AIR ACT, ONLY PATIENTS OF THIS FACILITY MAY SMOKE OR USE ELECTRONIC CIGARETTES IN THIS ROOM."

-(e) In addition, operators of residential health care facilities defined in § 17-502(q) of the Act, which are prohibited by the State law from allowing smoking on premises under their management or control, may apply to the Department for a waiver of the State law pursuant to § 10-15 of these rules.
+(e) In addition, operators of residential health care facilities defined in § 17-502(q) of the Act, which are prohibited by the State law from allowing smoking on premises under their management or control, may apply to the Department for a waiver of the State law pursuant to 24 RCNY § 10-15.
 If a waiver of the State law is granted, such rooms shall be constructed and operated in accordance with subdivisions (a), (b), (c), and (d) of this section.